Climate Change and Asset Prices

 Looking at other examples of transitional risk, Chava (2014) finds that firms with negative environmental externalities face a higher cost of capital, while Delis et al. (2019) contend that fossil fuel firms incur higher interest rates on syndicated bank loans.
 In both cases, the mechanism in question has to do not with the direct effect of global warming on firm performance, but rather with potential regulatory or reputational risk.
 Ilhan et al. (2021) find that equity option prices reflect climate policy uncertainty and that downside risk is costlier to insure for more carbon-intensive firms.
 Seltzer et al. (2020) look at regulatory risk specifically and find that the bonds of firms with a poor environmental record were more likely to experience rating downgrades and yield increases after the passage of the Paris Agreement.
 All these studies suggest that asset prices reflect the potential impact of climate policy or changing consumer tastes.

 Overall, a growing body of evidence shows that prices across many different markets (stocks, bonds, climate futures, equity options, and real estate) incorporate information about climate risk.
-This pattern is consistent with the behavior we would expect in competitive markets: buyers and sellers have incentives to use all the information at their disposal to value assets, and the literature suggests that information about climate change is no exception.
+This pattern is consistent with the behavior we would expect in competitive markets: buyers and sellers have incentives to use all the information at their disposal to value asset prices, and the literature suggests that information about climate change is no exception.

 These results are also encouraging news for everyone concerned about climate change.
 Financial markets seem to pay attention to climate risk despite its complexity.
 Moreover, competitive market forces provide firms with incentives to better manage their exposure to climate risk to reduce their cost of capital.